officialdanielamani/ESPWebConnect/README.md

 ## Note
 This library is in **BETA** development and for internal usage of ProjectEDNA.
 Don't use in deployment or mission critical project as there are many changes ahead.
 This library are the one of key part of `Integration Of Iot Platform Environment For Web Server & Global Connectivity Based On Esp32`

+After discussion with ProjectEDNA members, it's suggest to spilt the system to smaller components:
+- Core (Wifi & System Check)
+- Dashboard
+- OTA Update
+- Form & Save Data

+On core system it will check if the ESPWebC component is available in the SPIFFS and need update or not.
+If don't have it will download the component needed, bypass requirement need to SPIFFS upload to ESP32 when compile the project.

 ## Features

 - Easy WiFi and MQTT configuration through a web interface (No more hardcoded WiFi).